apache/incubator-kie-kogito-apps/jobs-service/README.md

 # Jobs

-job service constitutes a subsystem within kogito workflow domain.
+job service represents a subsystem within kogito workflow domain.
 This component is responsible for scheduling jobs.
 In the case of workflow this module takes care of timers such from boundary events, SLA, throw events relevant to timers.
 Also is used for things like human tasks notifications.

 The system supports two different types of deployment: